 Research has found over half of remote workers use a personal device to access work data, and two-thirds of cyber attacks target remote employees.
-The first line of defense is comprehensive cybersecurity training.
+The first line of defence is comprehensive cybersecurity training.
 Participants don’t need a strong technical background.
-For best results, participants should receive a combination of online interactive training, non-interactive training, and some classroom-based methods.
+For best results, participants should receive online interactive training, non-interactive training, and some classroom-based methods.
 Such training for a cyber security response plan teaches your employees how to:

 - and recover from a cyber attack.

 Employees learn how to identify phishing emails, secure their BYOD (Bring Your Own Devices, eg mobile phones), and generate secure passwords.
 It’s been proven that employees who undergo such training are less likely to click on an infectious backlink.

 Is such training worthwhile?
 The ROI (return on investment) for security awareness training is significant, according to Osterman Research in a 2019 white paper.
 Obviously, the ROI for security awareness training can vary widely.
 But Osterman found that, on average, smaller organizations (50 to 999 employees) can achieve an ROI of 69% from a security awareness training program, while larger organizations (1,000+ employees) can achieve an ROI of 562%.
 Impressive results.

 Remote access protection and safe communication